Introducing RoundMap™, an integral framework for positive organizational development and change.

-The image above represents the RoundMap™ Framework, drawn as four concentric circles.
+The image above outlines the RoundMap™ framework, drawn as four concentric circles.
 Let’s have a closer look at the image, taken from the inside out:

 First Level of Truth

-Its color, turquoise, is the color of calmness and clarity.
+Its color is turquoise, representing calmness and clarity.
 Turquoise stabilizes emotions and increases empathy and compassion.
-It emits a cool, calming peace, boosts positive mental energy that improves concentration and clarifies our mind, and creates a balance that clears the path to spiritual growth.
+It emits a cool, calming peace, boosts positive mental energy that improves concentration and clarifies our mind, and creates a balance that clears the path to growth.

 Second Level of Truth